kemitchell/irs-form-1023/schedule-c.md

 #### a

 Do you or will you maintain a full-time emergency room?
-If “No,” explain why you do not maintain a full-time emergency room.
+If "No," explain why you do not maintain a full-time emergency room.
 Also, describe any emergency services that you provide.

 - [ ] Yes